loxaxs/extended-sim-brothel/README.md

 - The game time step is still the day: You plan what each girl will do and validate the day to see the results.
 It is still possible to save the game before or after spending a day.
 - The girl aquisition mechanic has been simplified: There's now only one way to obtain new girls, not four.
 You can only get them from the market.
-- I'm still thinking of having six places where you can have business, but I'd like to add a limitation that only two of them can be active at the same time.
-Also, the places would be rented, not bought.
-Except maybe the two most prestigious places could be bought as an achievement.
+- I'm still thinking of having six buildings where you can have business, but I'd like to add a limitation that only two of them can be active at the same time.
+Also, the buildings would be rented, not bought.
+Except maybe the two most prestigious buildings could be bought as an achievement.
 I might add a rental system to make it more interesting.
 - The final goal of the game would not be the brothel business itself, but rather to own as many horses as possible.
 The brothel business would just be a way to get money to buy and care for horses.
 Or alternatively, the money would be donated to some non-profit organizations chosen by the player.

 Girl-related mechanics: